 In addition to many of the pioneers of Buffalo’s Polish National Catholic Church, the cemetery is the final resting place of Bishop Stefan Kaminski and Buffalo-Pittsburg Diocese’s Bishop Jan Jasinski.
 The cemetery also has the distinction of holding one of the prime bishops of the Polish National Catholic Church, Tadeusz Zielinski.
 Zielinski, a well-respected figure in Buffalo’s Polonia was elected bishop of the Buffalo-Pittsburgh Diocese in 1953.
 He would serve in this role for 16 years, during which time he was elected as successor to Prime Bishop Leon Grochowski and then became the third prime bishop of the Polish National Catholic Church.

-The August 16th Day of Caring sponsored by the United Way of Buffalo and Erie County proved to be a very rewarding and successful event!
-Thanks to the tireless efforts and teamwork of 40 dedicated volunteers from Erie 1 BOCES and team leader Candace Reimer, Thomas Fowler Sr. of the Law Firm - Fowler & Volker of Lancaster who donated the use of a front loader and his grandson Tom Fowler who operated it!
-These volunteers managed to upright six large headstones, probe to locate and unearth three more stones and paint row identification markers!
-A generous amount of supplies needed to perform the days work were donated by Home Depot manager Mike Hammound and assistant manger Joe Rongo.
+The August 21st Day of Caring sponsored by the United Way of Buffalo and Erie County proved to be a very rewarding and successful event!
+Thanks to the tireless efforts and teamwork of 30 dedicated volunteers from Essendant Company of Orchard Park and their team leader Chris Stratton large headstones were uprighted, probing located and unearthed grave markers, cleaning of headstones, planting of flowers and weeding were accomplished!
+A generous amount of supplies needed to perform the days work were donated by Home Depot manager Mike Hammound who we can't thank enough!

-God bless all who were involved in this restoration project and most importantly to the United Way and parishioner Debra Lasek for making this happen!
+God bless all who were involved in this restoration project and most importantly to the United Way for making this happen!

-The Holy Mother of the Rosary Cemetery and Property Committee continue in their efforts to restore and preserve this historic cemetery in memory of our beloved family, friends and its historic past.
+The Holy Mother of the Rosary Cemetery and Property Committee continue in their efforts to restore and preserve this historic cemetery, in memory of our beloved family and friends.